Best Kayak Accessories

 The solar charger features waterproof PVC coated canvas fabric, so you don’t have to worry about it getting splashed while you’re paddling and it should also survive if it falls in the water.

 A life vest is a must-have accessory when you’re out on the water.
 A well-fitting PFD can literally be a life saver, and this one from Stohlquist is engineered to keep you both safe and comfortable while you’re out enjoying yourself.

 The Edge life vest is designed with mobility in mind and to suit a range of paddling styles.
 It’s made from durable, lightweight fabric with reflective detailing to give better visibility.

 This ergonomically designed PFD benefits from having adjustable shoulder straps, 4 side pull straps and a convenient waist buckle closure at the front for a snug fit.
 Crafted with soft foam for added buoyancy, this PFD can be worn for whitewater, calm lake or sea kayaking.

 It comes in 3 chest sizes for adults, ranging from 33 inches up to 54 inches and features graded sizing, which means you still have the required level of buoyancy and foam thickness for your body size or frame.

-Another handy feature on this low profile PFD is that it has a zippered front pocket, so you can stuff in your small essential items so that they’re easily accessible while you’re paddling.
+Another handy feature on this low profile PFD is that it has a zippered front pocket, so you can stuff in your small essential items (like a kayak knife, for example)so that they’re easily accessible while you’re paddling.

 5: Suspenz EZ Kayak Rack